-Historically, mainly due to legal or regulatory requirements, many organisations requiring penetration tests have come from government departments; utilities (e.g. gas, water or telecoms); pharmaceuticals; banks; and other financial institutions.
-However, an increasing array of organisations now conduct penetration testing, not just for compliance reasons, but because of the on-line nature of nearly all businesses today and the increasing threat from real (often cyber) attacks.
-Consequently, this Guide has been designed to apply to all market sectors.
+Historically, mainly due to legal or regulatory requirements, many organisations requiring penetration tests have come from government departments.
+These include utilities (e.g. gas, water or telecoms); pharmaceuticals, banks and other financial institutions.

+However, an increasing array of organisations now conduct penetration testing, not just for compliance reasons, but because of the online nature of nearly all businesses today and the increasing threat from real (often cyber) attacks.
+Consequently, this guide is designed for all market sectors.

-The main audience for this document is those individuals who are involved in the management of a penetration testing programme (including the procurement of penetration testing services), such as IT, project or security managers.
+The guide's main intended audience is those involved in the management of a penetration testing programme (including procurement of penetration testing services), such as IT, project or security managers.